-YEAR.
-There is still a charge for à la carte items. À la carte items include but are not limited to: snacks, bottled water, second breakfast, second lunch, extras, and doubles.
+There is still a charge for à la carte items.

+À la carte items include but are not limited to: snacks, bottled water, second breakfast, second lunch, extras, and doubles.
 Any allergies for students must be updated with your school nurse.
 Parents can still access myschoolbucks.com and create an account for their child.
 This tool allows parents to manage their students school meal account easily and conveniently.

-Free & Reduced Applications
+▶ Free & Reduced Applications

-Although school meals are available at no cost to students this school year, applying for meal benefits is still very important.
+Applying for meal benefits is still very important.
 By applying for meal benefits you may be eligible for the following: